luk6xff/luk6xff.github.io/content/books/safe_secure_rust/src/memory_safety/double_free.md

             //%// First problem: Previous data is not deleted, leading to a memory leak
             //%// delete[] data;
             size = other.size;
-            data = other.data; // Problem: This leads to sharing the same data pointer
+            data = other.data; //%// Second problem: This leads to sharing the same data pointer
-            //%// Second problem: Previous data is not deleted, leading to a memory leak
             //%// data = new int[other.size];
             std::memcpy(data, other.data, size * sizeof(int));
         }